justinba1010/CSCE311/project1/readme1.md

 ## Output

-It will output each line in the file that contains the keyword in ASCII encoding.
-I did not have enough time to write the alphabeticalization.
+It will output each line in the file that contains the keyword in ASCII encoding and in alphabetical order.

 ## Notes